sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.0.0 =

-* Moved to using CPTs for saving feeds.
+* Now using custom post types for storing and customizing Google calendar feeds.
 * Removed event display builder functionality.
-* New shortcode [gcal], but still supports old shortcode.
+* Introduced the shortcode `[gcal]`, with the old shortcode still supported.

 = 0.7.2 =